 The Apple Macbook Pro M1 marked the single biggest evolution in the Cupertino firm’s pro laptop range since its launch, so much so that it went straight into our round-up of the best laptops for music production.
 By integrating Apple’s new in-house ‘system on a chip’, it states these new machines perform nearly three times faster than before, and with a longer battery life to boot.
-That kind of performance doesn’t come cheap though, so we’ve hunted down some of the best Apple MacBook Pro M1 deals from around the web so you can get one for less than you may have thought possible.
+That kind of performance doesn’t come cheap though, unless you can find some sort of a deal.

 With faster performance, longer battery life and the high levels of design and usability we’ve come to expect, there’s good reason why this new breed of laptop has proven so popular, particularly among musicians.
 Inn addition to the deals below, in this guide we’ll explain more about what the improvements are, and the effect they have on everyday computing.

 - Read more: Apple MacBook Pro M1 13-inch review